-That being said, the Nicoise salad originated in Nice, France, and traditionally everything should be raw, using a good quality canned tuna in oil, but it’s morphed over the years into different versions, the most common containing fresh, seared tuna, blanched green beans (usually haricots verts; the skinny green beans) and roasted, steamed or boiled potatoes.
+That being said, the Nicoise salad originated in Nice, France, and traditionally everything should be raw, using a good quality canned tuna in oil, but it’s morphed over the years into different versions, the most common containing fresh, seared tuna, blanched green beans (usually haricots verts; the skinny, French green beans) and roasted, steamed or boiled potatoes.
 As usual, I took some liberties and added some not so traditional ingredients to this Nicoise salad and made a few slight changes.

 First off, those of you who read this blog know I have a thing for rainbows, but not in a rainbows, unicorns and lollipops way; I’m just attracted to the sequence of colors and love to see that sequence incorporated into food.
 I’m absolutely crazy about those gorgeous, mile-high rainbow cakes you see all over the food blogosphere, but all that food color in one cake bugs me.

 I DIGRESS, like I do all the time.

 I don’t mind using it in small amounts, like for macarons, and even velvet cakes (it’s not just red anymore!); it’s just that these cakes are 6-layers of food color per layer!
 Food color is not a flavor, so that’s a ton of food color with no flavor pay-off.
 However, I have been devising a way to make one those cakes using homemade fruit syrups and/or dehydrated fresh fruit powders to color each layer of cake batter, sort of like THIS BEAUTY.

 Obviously, this will make it a lot more laborious, not to mention probably not as vibrant as the ones made with food color, but I think my little experiment will be worth it for a special occasion.
 Knock wood, err..formica soon to be marble.